Norodom of Cambodia: Legacy

 King Norodom was remembered for his appreciation and fondness of the arts.
 It was under his supervision that the Silver Pagoda was built in 1892, as well as Wat Oudong consecrated on 6 June 1875.
-When Norodom assumed the throne in 1860, classical dance recovered some of its ancient prestige, and soon became a great honour for court officials, ministers and senior dignitaries to have their children admitted to the palace's school of dancing.
+When Norodom assumed the throne in 1860, classical dance recovered some of its ancient prestige.
+It soon became a great honour for court officials, ministers, and senior dignitaries to have their children admitted to the palace's school of dancing.

-In 1872, Norodom went on an official visit to Hong Kong, Manila and Singapore.
-In Manila, the King was greatly impressed by the music skills of the Filipinos and decided to take some musicians back to Cambodia to teach modern music.
-Norodom's generosity began drawing artists from many nationalities to Cambodia and they were always given a warm welcome at royal palace and court.
+In 1872, Norodom went on an official visit to Hong Kong, Manila, and Singapore.
+In Manila, the King was greatly impressed by the musical skills of the Filipinos and decided to take some musicians back to Cambodia to teach modern music.
+Norodom's generosity began drawing artists from many nationalities to Cambodia and they were always given a warm welcome at the royal palace and court.
 Most of them had a deep interest in the Royal Ballet and thus were given every opportunity to learn Khmer music and dance.

 Under King Norodom, the beginnings of the Royal Khmer Navy were established for territorial protection.